rjmj22/auto_finance_calculator/readme.txt

 *rates accurate as of 5/29/22

-The install requirements are in the requirements.txt Need to also download data.csv
+The install requirements are in the requirements.txt Need to also download data.sqlite3

-Will need to change: line 6 "df = pd.read_csv('D:/coding/project/data.csv')" to the directory that data.csv is put into
+Will need to change: line 6 "df = pd.read_csv('D:/coding/project/data.sqlite3')" to the directory that data.sqlite3 is put into

 The selections from the list are:

-1st: Read in data from a  local csv.
+1st: Read in data from a database.
 2nd: Use pandas to clean data
 3rd: 5 basic calculations with python And custom functions
 4th: 2 graphs